ilpork/Vahti/doc/Configuration.md

 # Configuration
 The server side applications are configured using configuration file (`config.json`), which is placed in same folder as where the application binaries are.
 You can use `config.template.json` as base by copying it to `config.json`.

 The can contain multiple configuration sections depending on application.
-There's one section per service (BluetoothGw, DataBroker, Mqtt) and also logging section can be used.
+There's one section per service (Collector, DataBroker, Mqtt) and also logging section can be used.
 Vahti.App.Full contains all services in one app, so its configuration file must contain all sections.

 ## MqttConfiguration
 It's simple.
 Either the MQTT service is enabled or not.
 If you don't have another MQTT service running, then this should be true.
 MQTT service is a hub for published MQTT messages containing sensor data.